Rak256/Neural-Network-/README.md

 <img width="1201" height="703" alt="image" src="https://github.com/user-attachments/assets/e86d586b-c020-4002-bc97-33333329849b" />

-Changing any entry in the weight matrix does affect the bias matrix.
-Therefore, it's derivative with respect to some pq entry in the weight matrix is always 0.
+Changing any element in the weight matrix does affect the bias matrix.
+Therefore, it's derivative with respect to some pq element in the weight matrix is always 0.
 Furthermore, notice that whenever i ≠ p the partial derivative is zero.
 Therefore, the summation over the rows of Z collapses.
 Lastly, when k ≠ q, ∂(Wᵢₖ Aₖⱼ)/∂Wₚq is 0.
 Therefore we get

 <img width="1187" height="592" alt="image" src="https://github.com/user-attachments/assets/e445f586-48cc-4a7c-94f5-9f652b5d6eac" />

-Notice that the q-jth entry of the A^l matrix is the same as the j-qth entry of A^l transposed matrix (recall that a transpose is just the flipping of the row and column coordinates of a matrix).
+Notice that the q-jth element of the Aˡ matrix is the same as the j-qth element of Aˡ transposed matrix (recall that a transpose is just the flipping of the row and column coordinates of a matrix).
 So:

 <img width="1012" height="330" alt="image" src="https://github.com/user-attachments/assets/e4d95214-ffce-43ff-96d1-76ba01125dcf" />